 Midterm and the final exam will each consist of an open book timed case simulation(s).
 The examination may be held outside of class time.
+Refer to the detailed course schedule for the midterm date and time.
 Students should reference the CPA Handbook to analyze financial accounting issues.
 The exams will be timed and held at specific dates and times.
 Students will complete case responses in a Microsoft Word and Excel.
 Collaboration with others during the exam is not permissible.
 All submissions will be made to TurnitIn (see course policies).